BLACK AND COUNTRY

 Burns, who was narrating a concert being taped for broadcast on PBS in September, then introduced two virtuoso musicians featured prominently in Country Music: A Film by Ken Burns, his eight-part documentary that premiered this month: Ketch Secor of Old Crow Medicine Show and banjoist Rhiannon Giddens.

 “The fiddle came from Europe.
 The banjo came from Africa.
 And when they met,” magic happened, Burns said, before the two musicians tore through the banjo classic, “Ruby, Are You Mad at Your Man?”

 Indeed, the African-American influence on country music (and all of American popular music) runs deep.

 “It’s no accident that the folks who deserve to be on the Mount Rushmore of early country music … all had musical mentors who were African American,” Burns told me in an interview for American Way, the American Airlines magazine (see pages 77-82 at the link provided).

-But there's a fine line between the black influence in country music and white Americans' outright appropriation--or even theft.
+But there's a fine line between the black influence in country music and white Americans' outright appropriation--or even theft--of the genre.

 At the same time, Nashville music executives and some artists wanted to show they were “tolerant or even progressive when it came to issues of race,” Hughes wrote.
 “They claimed, in short, that country music was color blind.”

 Burns’ powerful film, lovingly and beautifully written by Dayton Duncan, successfully helps us feel the depth and weight of country music and its impact on our culture even more strongly than Burns’ earlier documentary on the history of jazz (both featuring New Orleans-born jazz great Wynton Marsalis as a key voice).